Richard Shepherd - Author of Odes Descriptive and Allegorical and The Nuptials

 - 3. http://books.google.dk/books?id=toPXggtAD34C&source=gbs_navlinks_s

 Boswell had read extracts from Odes Descriptive and Allegorical in The Scots Magazine in 1762 or 1761, and almost coincidentally recalled that the author was a fellow at Oxford.
-So, on April 25, 1763 he requested a meeting with Mr. Shepherd, who showed up, according to Boswells wishes, at the Blue Boar Inn (where Boswell was staying) at 11 at night.
+So, on April 25, 1763, he requested a meeting with Mr Shepherd, who showed up, in accordance with Boswell's request, at the Blue Boar Inn (where Boswell was staying) at 11 at night.
 They got on well, and Shepherd intended to "cultivate an acquaintance with [Boswell]" - they don't appear to have met or corresponded again, however.

-When Boswell had first read an extract of Shepherd's Odes Descriptive and Allegorical he had found that nobody were acquainted with the man.
+When Boswell had first read an extract of Shepherd's Odes Descriptive and Allegorical he had found that nobody was acquainted with the man.
 Boswell took this as a good sign.
 He is almost equally unknown today.
 Some extracts of his Odes can be found in Chapin's 1955 book Personification in Eighteenth-Century English Poetry, and other extracts from both The Nuptials and Odes are in Havens, R. (1922) The Influence of Milton on English Poetry.
+All are available via AbeBooks.